openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

 Enquiries
 ---------

-When auction is in `active.tendering` status, interested parties can ask questions:
+When a procedure is in `active.tendering` status, interested parties can ask questions:

 .. include:: tutorial/ask-question.http
    :code: